asyncapi/website/content/blog/asyncapi_codegen_scst.md

  ![](https://solace.com/wp-content/uploads/2020/04/blog-featured-image-asyncapi.jpg)

 Code generation is no simple feat.
 There are a lot of complexities when it comes to generating useful application code.
 In this post, I am going to walk you through generating your own microservices using Spring Cloud Stream and the AsyncAPI Code Generator.
 These tools should help to simplify things when defining and implementing your asynchronous applications.
-I explained the same idea in a video you can [watch here](https://solace.com/resources/pubsub-event-portal/asyncapi-code-generation-with-spring-cloud-stream).
+I explained the same idea in a video you can [watch here](https://solace.com/resources/pubsub-event-portal/asyncapi-code-generation-with-spring-cloud-stream), and all of the artifacts are [available in GitHub](https://github.com/Mrc0113/asyncapi-codegen-scst).

-## **AsyncAPI: What Is It?**
+# **AsyncAPI: What Is It?**

 Before we dive into code generation let’s start with the basics – what is AsyncAPI?
 Over the past few years, [AsyncAPI](https://www.asyncapi.com/) has emerged as the industry standard for defining asynchronous, event-driven APIs; you can think of it as OpenAPI for the asynchronous world.
 It is an open source initiative that provides <u>both</u> a specification to describe and document your asynchronous applications in a machine-readable format, and tooling (such as code generators) to make life easier for developers tasked with implementing them.

 I’m not going to go into great detail about the specification, but for context you should know that it defines metadata about your asynchronous API, the channels available for sending/receiving messages, and components – such as schemas – that define the messages that are being exchanged.
 For more information about the specification you can read about it [here](https://www.asyncapi.com/docs/specifications/2.0.0/).

-## **Defining the Application That You Want to Develop: The  AsyncAPI Document**
+# **Defining the Application That You Want to Develop: The  AsyncAPI Document**

 The first step in doing code generation with AsyncAPI is obtaining an AsyncAPI document that defines the application that you want to develop.
 Per the specification, this document is represented as JSON objects and must conform to the JSON standards.
 YAML, being a superset of JSON, can also be used.
 There are two main ways of going about obtaining this document: manually create the document or use an event portal.